rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 Note that in doing this copy you've given the resulting file a name of `makeWarpAssembleCoadd.yaml`, which better reflects its purpose than would simply ``DRP.yaml``.

 Now let's edit your ``config/makeWarpAssembleCoadd.yaml`` pipeline definition file.
-There are multiple ways to edit a text file in a Linux environment, such as nano, emacs, and vim, all of which are available to you at the RSP terminal.
+There are multiple ways to edit a text file in a Linux environment, such as `nano <https://www.nano-editor.org/>`_, `emacs <https://www.gnu.org/software/emacs/>`_, and `vim <https://www.vim.org/>`_, all of which are available to you at the RSP terminal.
 As an example, here is the relevant nano command:

 .. code-block::